-Saturn is back for 2023
+Saturn is back for 2025

-Saturn is back in the evening again for 2023 and easy to find in the southeastern sky, in the constellation Aquarius.
+August 27th, 2025 | by sbieger |Saturn is back in the late evening sky again for 2025 and easy to find in the southeastern sky after about 10:00, in the western part of the constellation Pisces.
 The ringed world has been getting higher in the sky daily, making for better views each week.

-Looking ahead to September, I hope to get get some good views of the ringed planet through Fernbank’s 36 inch Cassegrain.
+Looking ahead to October, I hope to get get some good views of the ringed planet through Fernbank’s 36 inch Cassegrain.
 There will be plenty of opportunities to catch the Lord of the Rings through Christmas and from late October, it will share the night sky with Jupiter.
-In the telescope, the Saturn’s pail yellow color is a easy to detect and fun to compare to the brighter hues of Jupiter to the east.
+In the telescope, the Saturn’s pail yellow color is a easy to detect and fun to compare to the richer hues of Jupiter to the east.

 EarthSky has some great resources for viewing the visible planets so you can keep up with all of these solar system objects in advance.